kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 Note that the `/callback` path will be handled by this same Virtual Service because we used a catch-all `/` prefix matcher.

 ### Adjust the timeout
 It is common for initial requests that are routed through Auth0, or any external security service provider, to fail due to an untuned `requestTimeout` parameter in the Gloo `Settings` object.
 The default timeout is 200ms, which is often inadequate to account for the external network hop to Auth0.
-Increasing that timeout should resolve the problem.
+Increasing that timeout can resolve the problem.

 You can get the current state of the `Settings` object like this:
 ```shell